Nguruvilu: Legend

+Religion

 The nguruvilu originates from the ethnic religion of the Mapuche.

+Lehmann-Nitsche (1902) wrote that according to his informant Nahuelpi, it was believed that the fox-viper did no harm so long as they performed a certain form of worship.
+The worship ritual involved using straw to splatter chafi (wheat dough fermented in leather bag) and planting spears.
+There was an instance when they slaughtered a small white bull and offered the pieces for the creature to appease it.
+It was taboo to call it by name, and the circumlocution "lord of the water" was used.

-It is a river-dwelling creature and looks much like a strange fox, with a long body, similar to a snake, and a long tail with fingernails that it uses like a claw; but it is a water-being.
-Nguruvilus live in and are the cause of dangerous whirlpools which kill people who try to cross rivers.
-The creatures make the water shallow on either ford, to encourage people to try to cross it making it seem safe.
-However, the only safe way of crossing a river with a nguruvilu is by boat.
-The only way to get rid of a nguruvilu is through the offices of a machi (shaman) or good kalku "sorcerer".
+(For a layman), the only way to get rid of a nguruvilu is through the offices of a machi (shaman) or good kalku "sorcerer".
 The kalku is to be offered gifts in return for the service of Nguruvilu removal.
-The kalku (who may be male or female) wades through the river until he or she reaches the whirlpool and then dives in.
-Afterwards, she swims to the surface having captured the Nguruvilu in her arms with her powerful magical abilities.
-She then proceeds to threaten the creature with a long, sharp knife, saying she will mutilate it if it ever harms another person trying to cross the waterway.
+The kalku (who may be male or female) wades through the river until they reach the whirlpool and then dives in.
+Afterwards, they swim to the surface having captured the Nguruvilu in their arms with their powerful magical abilities.
+They then proceeds to threaten the creature with a long, sharp knife, saying they will mutilate it if it ever harms another person trying to cross the waterway.
 The Kalku then releases the nguruvilu back into the water.

 It is important that this act is witnessed by everyone from the area.
 Then usually a great celebration is held and no one must fear crossing the waterway ever again.
 The whirlpool or whirlpools shrink and then disappear, and the fords become even shallower, making the crossing safe enough even for the frailest old woman or youngest child.
 It is believed the creature moves its business elsewhere, probably to torment the peoples downstream at the next popular river crossing.